SickenSquirral/passkeys/README.md

 ### Installing

-Download the latest release on the release page and unpack the .zip file.
+Download the zip file in the latest release on the release page and unpack.

 Navigate to the project directory: